-Uruguay’s leftist government at risk in election
+Uruguay opposition holds slim lead in close vote count

-MONTEVIDEO, Uruguay (AP) — A 15-year string of center-left governments was on the line Sunday as Uruguay’s Broad Front coalition faced a presidential runoff election challenge from a united opposition.
+MONTEVIDEO, Uruguay (AP) — The candidate of a united opposition held a slim lead late Sunday in Uruguay’s presidential runoff election, threatening to end a 15-year string of center-left governments.

-The National Party’s Luis Lacalle Pou, who lost the presidential runoff five years ago, held a noticeable though apparently single-digit lead over the Broad Front’s Daniel Martínez in polls heading into the vote.
+The National Party’s Luis Lacalle Pou, who lost a presidential runoff five years ago, led with 50.7% of the votes to 49.3% for the governing Broad Front coalition’s Daniel Martínez, with more than 98% of the ballots counted.

+But in a closer than anticipated razor-thin race to the finish, Lacalle Pou’s lead was just over 30,000 votes out of nearly 2.3 million tallied.

+There was no official declaration of a winner and it appeared Uruguayans would be left waiting to see if another electoral blow had been delivered to a left-leaning bloc in Latin America.

 Lacalle Pou, a 46-year-old lawyer and a former senator, is anything but an outsider.
 His father is former President Luis Alberto Lacalle and his mother was a senator.

-He’s attacked the administration of current President Tabaré Vázquez for a soft economy, reminding voters that the unemployment rate has risen to 9.2% and that more than 50,000 jobs have been lost in recent years.
-He has also hammered at rising crime in the country of 3.4 million people and has promised to rein in public spending to curb a rising deficit.
+He criticized the administration of current President Tabaré Vázquez for a soft economy, reminding voters that the unemployment rate has risen to 9.2% and that more than 50,000 jobs have been lost in recent years.
+The center-right candidate also hammered at rising crime in the country of 3.4 million people and promised to rein in public spending to curb a rising deficit.

-Martínez, a 62-year-old engineer who was recently mayor of Montevideo and previously industry minister, has been reminding voters of his party’s longer record, dating back to 2005.
-He says that when the Broad Front first came to power, 1 million people were living in poverty, almost one third of the population.
-That number has plummeted, to 8.1%.
+Martínez, a 62-year-old engineer who was recently mayor of Montevideo and previously industry minister, reminded voters of his party’s longer record, dating back to 2005.
+He says that when the Broad Front first came to power, 1 million people were living in poverty, almost one-third of the population.
+That number has plummeted to 8.1%.

 Martínez, a member of the Socialist Party, represents the more moderate and center-left wing of the Broad Front, which is a coalition of social democrats, communists, Christian democrats and former guerrilla members.